Skip to main content

 Sex Change

-B. Ex Parte.
-Generally, appearance before a judge in a probate matter is not required and should be resolved via File & Serve/Odyssey.
-However, any requested probate ex parte appearance should be arranged by contacting the Probate Commissioner.
-Matters may not be presented at civil ex parte.
+Ex Parte.
+Appearance before a judge in a probate matter is not required and should be resolved via File & Serve/Odyssey.

-C. Status Conferences.
-The court will set a status conference on any matter brought before the court to frame the issue, discuss settlement options and set the appropriate amount of time on the docket.
+Status Conferences.
+When all parties are represented by an attorney, the court will set a status conference on any matter brought before the court to frame the issue, discuss settlement options, and set the appropriate amount of time on the docket.

-3. Show Cause Hearings/Order to Appear.
-If a hearing to show cause a fiduciary has been scheduled because a deficiency of statutory pleadings has not been filed with the court, the hearing will not be cancelled upon the correction of the deficiency.
+Show Cause Hearings/Order to Appear.
+If a hearing to show cause, a fiduciary has been scheduled because a deficiency of statutory pleadings has not been filed with the court, the hearing will not be cancelled upon the correction of the deficiency.
 Parties must still appear before the court.

 FAQs